Biktarvy® (BIC/FTC/TAF)

 A total of 90 of the 102 participants (88%) with available data reported completing ≥28 days of PEP.
 No HIV seroconversions occurred among the 66 participants (55%) who were tested at Week 12.
 By the final visit, 28 participants (23%) had initiated PrEP.
 AEs associated with the study drug were mostly mild, and the most common AEs included fatigue (20%), nausea (12%), diarrhea (8%), and headache (8%).
 Only 10% of participants experienced AEs of Grade ≥2 severity, which included diarrhea (3%) and fatigue (2%).

-A prospective, single-arm, open-label, single-site trial evaluated the safety, tolerability, and adherence to co-formulated BIC/FTC/TAF for prophylaxis following potential exposure to HIV-1.
+A prospective, single-arm, open-label, single-site study evaluated the safety, tolerability, and adherence to BIC/FTC/TAF for prophylaxis following potential exposure to HIV-1.
 Key inclusion criteria were HIV-negative individuals aged ≥18 years who presented to the clinic within 72 hours after potential sexual exposure to HIV-1.
-Participants received a fixed-dose formulation of BIC/FTC/TAF and were instructed to take 1 tablet once a day for 28 days.
-Participants were assessed with laboratory tests at baseline and 2, 4, 12 and 24 weeks; tests included serologies, biochemistry, liver function tests, glucose, and lipids.
+Each participant received a fixed-dose formulation of BIC/FTC/TAF and was instructed to take 1 tablet once daily for 28 days.
+Participants were assessed with laboratory tests at baseline and 2, 4, 12, and 24 weeks; tests included serologies, biochemistry, liver function tests, glucose, and lipids.
 HIV RNA was tested to exclude participants with acute-stage HIV.
-Analyzed endpoints included HIV diagnosis, completion of PEP, as well as PEP adherence via self-reports and pill counts.
+Analyzed endpoints included HIV diagnosis, completion of PEP, and PEP adherence via self-reports and pill counts.
 A total of 112 participants enrolled in the trial.
-Baseline demographics are listed in Table 2.
+Baseline demographics are listed in Table 3.

-Table 2.
-Select Baseline Demographics (Liu et al)3
+Table 3.
+Select Baseline Demographics and Characteristics (Liu et al)4

 Key Demographics and Characteristics | BIC/FTC/TAF (N=112) | |